TheCrowd/DeploySinatraApp/README.md

 # Future Improvements

-1.The app runs on port 8080, it should be on port 80.
-This is the first time deploying a Ruby app.
-When Ruby environment is installed on root, there will be warning suggesting that it should not be installed on root.
-While it is installed on ec2-user, ec2-user do not have access to port 80

-2.Introduce AWS Auto Scaling Groups and load balancer
+1.Introduce AWS Auto Scaling Groups and load balancer

-3.Implement this in Ansible as ansible is more flexible.
+2.Implement this in Ansible as ansible is more flexible.
 It supports more cloud platforms while CloudFormation is only for AWS.

-4.Introduce Docker as it is more cost-effective and more efficient with regards to CI and configurations.
+3.Introduce Docker as it is more cost-effective and more efficient with regards to CI and configurations.